jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 - For all rows with `status = "active"` whose images can be decoded, `phash`, `phash_algo`, and `phash_updated_at` MUST be populated.
 - When an image cannot be decoded, `phash` MAY remain `NULL`, and the failure should be recorded via `status` and `error_message`.

+Deletion semantics in M1:
+- `images.status = "deleted"` is used only when **all** recorded paths for an `image_id` have disappeared from disk.
+- When some paths disappear but at least one valid path remains, the row stays `status = "active"` and the missing paths are removed from `all_paths`.
+- This ensures that a logical image remains active as long as it is present under any configured root.

 ### `image_scene` table (projection DB: `cache/index.db`)
 Stores lightweight pre-classification outputs as a projection over cached detection files under `cache/detections/`.